Be a Mentor

 - Enrichment: A mentor guides their mentee by connecting them with resources, safe places, and structured activities.
 A mentor encourages self-advocacy and helps their mentee see and strive for horizons and possibilities that may not be apparent to them in their current environment.

-- Academic Support: Goal-setting and encouragement can increase academic success and school engagement for a mentee.
+- Academic Support: Although mentoring is NOT tutoring, goal-setting and encouragement can increase academic success and school engagement for a mentee.

 - College/Career Guidance: A mentor helps their mentee reach their full potential by helping them to discover and develop their interests.
 Mentors can provide assistance in obtaining a marketable skill through support of education, and by providing them with an opportunity to give back through community service.